Educational Technology - M.Ed.

 |Minimum Total Credit Hours:||30|

-Students may choose coursework in such specializations as immersive technologies for learning, management of educational technologies, online and blended learning and teaching, and designing instructional and performance solutions.
+Students may choose coursework in various specializations, including immersive technologies for learning, management of educational technologies, online and blended learning and teaching, designing instructional and performance solutions, or others.

 Dual Degree with M.L.I.S. degree in Library and Information Science

-Student have the opportunity to complete a dual degree program with the M.Ed. degree in Educational Technology and the M.L.I.S. degree in Library and Information Science.
+Student have the opportunity to complete a dual degree program with the M.Ed. degree in Educational Technology and the M.L.I.S. degree in School Library Media K-12.
 A separate application must be submitted for each program.
 Students can view admission requirements for each program on their respective catalog page.

 The M.Ed./M.L.I.S. dual degree program leads to a multi-age initial licensure in school library media.
 This program prepares students to work in all types of libraries, including school libraries.
 The program of study includes professional educational requirements, along with library science and educational technology courses.